 Safer at Home

 Safer at Home is an online exhibition of objects from the ONE Archives Collection at the USC Libraries organized by its curator, Alexis Bard Johnson.
 Safer at Home is an invitation to examine the many facets of home as well as what safety means and looks like for LGBTQ populations—both past and present.
 The selected items resonate with and reflect on the idea of “safer at home.”
-These archival materials act as a mirror—bringing the past into the present and offering perspective on what is happening today.
-They highlight people, events, and activities but offer inspiration and comfort for us in the present.
+They act as a mirror—bringing the past into the present and offering perspective on what is happening today.
+They highlight people, events, and activities that offer inspiration, comfort, or even challenge to us in the present.

-Safer at Home is an invitation to examine the many facets of home as well as what safety means and looks like for LGBTQ populations—both past and present.
-There are moments in queer history when homes or houses were far safer environments in which to congregate than bars and nightclubs.
-On the flip side, for many queer youth, homes can be the least safe place.
-In these weekly selections, we will interrogate these relationships to home and think about the everyday, the domestic, and illness.
+My weekly selections and additional uploaded images will interrogate these relationships to home and think about the everyday, the domestic, and illness.
 What is home?
 How do we make home?
 How do we exist at home?
 How is the home stifling?
 Constraining?
 Creative?
 Interactive?
 How do we have fun at home or mourn from home?
-How do we craft and care for our safer at home selves?
+How do we craft and care for our safer-at-home selves?
 What do we hold onto, what do we create anew, and what do we let go of?
 How do we create and fight for safety?
 And how do we deal with the fact that safety is relative?
 Who and how people are safe are governed by systems of oppression deeply rooted in this society.

 This watershed moment calls for all of us to take risks and re-think how things are done.
 Exhibitions take an enormous amount of work and research behind the scenes before they go on view to the public.
 This is an effort to pull back the curtain and show this process.
 Essentially, this exhibition will develop week by week, in public view.
-This degree of transparency is daunting but appropriate as a metaphor for the more open and less judgmental space we would like to see post-pandemic.
+This degree of transparency is daunting but appropriate as a metaphor for the more open and less judgmental space we would like to see in a new “normal.”.
 As the collection grows and I add more content, I will group and rearrange the entries to suggest themes and through-lines in the material.